-	MAX9814 and SW2 are optional.
+MAX9814 and SW1 are optional.
 I wanted to have on the device a built-in microphone sensor with its own amplifier (the MAX9814).
 The results are correct if the watch is noisy enough.

-If you do not use the built-in microphone option, delete the MAX9814 and SW2 and connect the output of the piezo amplifier directly to the potentiometer.
+If you do not use the built-in microphone option, delete the MAX9814 and replace SW1 with a strap.

 The multi-turn potentiometer R8 is used to set the duration of the pulse generated by the 555 as a function of the associated capacitor.